What's all this then?

 There are ATM's at 'roo but there can be hellacious lines and they might run out of money, so it's a good idea to bring any that you need.
 How much to bring is up to you.
 I usually don't spend more than ~$120, but I bring most of my own food and beer.
 The beer and food prices aren't awful, but they're not cheap either.
 There is plenty of official and unofficial stuff to buy there as well.

 Although almost all of the people at 'roo are good folks, don't leave valuables out in plain sight when you aren't at your camp.
 If you're camped right by your car, just throw anything important in the trunk.
 It's a little tougher if you are in the tent only area.
-I bring an ActionPacker and a bike lock (the metal cord kind), lock the ActionPacker and lock it to a cooler.
+I bring an ActionPacker (these are almost bulletproof) and a bike lock (the metal cord kind), lock the ActionPacker and lock it to a cooler.
 It would be easy for someone to grab either one alone, but a lot more difficult if they are locked together.

 Music